f1db/f1db/README.md

 ## Notable Changes in `v2023.x`

 The project has been rebranded from F1DB to [OnlyF1]-DB.
+Old release artifacts and data version history can still be found in this repository.

 From version `v2023.x` the CSV and JSON splitted formats are added to the available release artifacts.